Murli0399/Java_Interview_Question/Part-08 Exception Handling.md

 </summary>
 In Java, you can throw an exception from a method using the throw keyword followed by an instance of an exception class.
 Here's how you can throw an exception from a method:

-Declare the exception in the method signature: If the exception you want to throw is a checked exception, you need to declare it in the method signature using the throws keyword.
+- **Declare the exception in the method signature** If the exception you want to throw is a checked exception, you need to declare it in the method signature using the throws keyword.
 This notifies the calling code that the method can throw this exception, and the caller must handle or declare it.

         public void someMethod() throws SomeException {
             // code that may throw SomeException
         }

-Create an instance of the exception class: Within the method, when you encounter a condition that warrants an exception, create an instance of the appropriate exception class using the new keyword.
+- **Create an instance of the exception class** Within the method, when you encounter a condition that warrants an exception, create an instance of the appropriate exception class using the new keyword.

         public void someMethod() throws SomeException {
             if (someCondition) {